 The Drug-Free Schools and Communities Act (DFSCA) of 1989- also known as the Drug-Free Schools and Campuses Act- requires institutions of higher education to establish policies that address unlawful possession, use, or distribution of alcohol and illicit drugs.
 The DFSCA also requires the establishment of a drug and alcohol prevention program (DAAPP).

-All members of the UNTHSC community are encouraged to review the information on the following pages.
+All members of the HSC community are encouraged to review the information on the following pages.
 This information is distributed on an annual basis.

-Students, faculty, and staff may request information about the Drug Free Schools and Campuses Review by contacting the Office of Student Affairs at 817-735-2505.
+Students, faculty, and staff may request information about the Drug Free Schools and Campuses Review by contacting the Division of Student and Academic Affairs at 817-735-2505.
 The full report is located HERE.

 Standards of Conduct